ruro122020/animalsmd/README.md

 # FORMS

 When building forms a config file must be created along with the form component.
-The config file but have an object with 3 properties:
+The config file should have an object with 3 properties:
   1. initialValues
   2. formSchema
   3. field(s)